 Inadmissibility means that an individual is unable to seek admission or legal status in the U.S., due to a prior bad act or other wrongdoing by the individual.
-Individuals subject to the rules of inadmissibility include noncitizens, who: entered the country without inspection [without speaking to a border agent], individuals paroled into the US, or foreign nationals who have arrived at the border or port of entry and whom are seeking entry.
+Individuals subject to the rules of inadmissibility include noncitizens, who: entered the country without inspection [without speaking to a border agent], individuals paroled into the US, or foreign nationals who have arrived at the border or port of entry and who are seeking entry.
 Additionally and somewhat surprisingly, foreign nationals who are applying for a visa, adjustment of status, or certain other benefits, are often also subject to the rules of inadmissibility.
 If you fit into any of these listed categories, the rules of inadmissibility likely apply to you, and you should continue reading this article.

 Note that inadmissibility is different from deportability.
 A person who has already been admitted into the U.S. faces deportability grounds for certain bad acts.
 A person who is seeking admission faces inadmissibility grounds.
 Some of these grounds overlap while others do not.

-Grounds that trigger inadmissibility, include: (1) health-related grounds; (2) criminal and related grounds; (3) security and related grounds; (4) “public charge” grounds; (5) labor certification/employment violations; (6) illegal entrants and immigration violators; (7) documentation violations; (8) US military evaders, “draft dodgers”; (9) those who have been previously removed; (10) and various other categories of people such as polygamists, international child abductors, unlawful voters.
+Grounds that trigger inadmissibility include (1) health-related grounds; (2) criminal and related grounds; (3) security and related grounds; (4) “public charge” grounds; (5) labor certification/employment violations; (6) illegal entrants and immigration violators; (7) documentation violations; (8) US military evaders, “draft dodgers”; (9) those who have been previously removed; (10) and various other categories of people such as polygamists, international child abductors, unlawful voters.

 This article will discuss criminal inadmissibility, as well as the possible exceptions to the USCIS inadmissibility rules.